-Tampa, Fla. – July 13, 2020 – After two years of litigation, Southern District of Florida U.S. Magistrate Judge Dave Lee Brannon granted a partial summary judgement in favor of GrayRobinson client Alper Automotive, Inc.
+Tampa, Fla. – July 13, 2020 – After two years of litigation, Southern District of Florida U.S. Magistrate Judge Dave Lee Brannon granted a partial summary judgment in favor of GrayRobinson client Alper Automotive, Inc.

 The defendant, Day to Day Imports, Inc. (DDI), is a California corporation that sells its auto accessories under the "Oxgord" trademarks.
 Harold Walters, author and owner of Copyright Registrations No. VAu001299058 and No. VAu001317214 entered into a written license agreement with Oxgord Incorporated in 2018, which granted DDI rights to "make, market, distribute and sell products through all channels of trade except eBay.com and its affiliated websites in return for a one-time payment."